-The Bay Creek Neighborhood Association (BCNA) is a collection of folks who live or work in Bay Creek and are trying to maintain and improve the quality of life within the neighborhood (specifically, Neighborhood Council members and members of the Neighborhood Association as defined by the "Membership" section in the bylaws).
+The Bay Creek Neighborhood Association (BCNA) consists of the many folks who live or work in Bay Creek (as defined by the "Membership" section in the bylaws).
+Many members try to maintain and improve the quality of life within the neighborhood.
 While the term Neighborhood Association sounds rather formal and business-like, we're actually quite informal, and are more like a group of friends -- who sometimes disagree -- than a business.

 We meet monthly; check the Calendar of Events.
 At meetings, we: